anjiecao/looking_time/README.md

 That is, images 1 to 4 are identical to the background images (in that order), images 5 to 8 are identical to the deviant images. images 9 to 12 are similar to the background, and images 13 to 16 are novel memory probes (subject to change).

-If you go back to the first section about the output of the command, you should be able to understand why the output of
+If you go back to the first section about the output of the command, you should be able to understand why the output of `obj.complex_a.simple_dissimilar` would return:

+         {background: "images/stimuli/1/background/3.png",
+           deviant: "images/stimuli/1/deviant/2.png",
+           probes: ["images/training/1/probes/3.png",
+                    "images/training/1/probes/6.png",
+                    "images/training/1/probes/11.png",
+                    "images/training/1/probes/14.png"]}

 # The js folder